gardener/gardener-extension-provider-gcp/docs/usage/usage.md

       apiVersion: gcp.provider.extensions.gardener.cloud/v1alpha1
       kind: WorkloadIdentityConfig
       projectID: gcp-project-name # This is the name of the project which the workload identity will access
       # Use the downloaded credential configuration file to set this field.
-The credential_source field is not important to Gardener and can be omitted.
+The credential_source field is not important to Gardener and should be omitted.
       credentialsConfig:
         universe_domain: "googleapis.com"
         type: "external_account"